Welcome to The Playground!

-Though we try to accept as many talented teens as possible, keep in mind that not everyone can get accepted in our Young Acting Classes Program.
+Though we try to accept as many talented teens as possible, keep in mind that not everyone can get accepted in our Young Acting Classes Program for teens.
 Keeping your contact details up to date can help you in raising your chances of getting accepted.

 The admissions process is spread over four stages: